SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

 I-V Curve Measurements
 ======================

-The simplest I-V curve is obtained by a measuring a resistor by connecting the output of a single SMU channel to it.
-Of course, also other devices with two ports like (i.e. diodes) are connected that way.
+The simplest I-V curves are obtained by a measuring a device with two ports (a resistor or a diode, for example) which gets connected to one of the SMU outputs.
+The measurement script then sweeps the the output voltage of the used channel in a given range and step size.
+The smallest voltage step is 1 mV which corresponds to one DAC bit (see DAC output voltage calculation above).
+For faster voltage sweeps with less points, the voltage step size can be increased.
+In the scan loop, the output current is measured for each voltage step and both values are stored for later plotting and analysis.

 Devices with more than two ports like transistors typically have more than one voltage applied.
 For example the input characteristic of a MOSFET (drain current I_D as a function of the gate voltage V_GS) requires the drain and the gate potential to be individually controlled (i.e. V_GS is swept while V_DS is held constant).
+For those kind of I-V measurements, both SMU channels will be used simultaneously.

 MOSFET Parameter Extraction
 ===========================